cjoshr/cjoshr.github.io/README.md

-A simple fun calculator program as a python learning exercise
+A simple fun journy of learning to code and cybersecurity.